-Information on Thrift Savings Plan (TSP) Limits and Catch-up or “Spillover” Contributions for Military Members
+Information on Thrift Savings Plan (TSP) Elective Deferral Limits and Catch-up or “Spillover” Contributions for Military Members

-During 2021, DFAS is applying a sequence of system changes impacting the way annual TSP contribution limits are handled for both those who are turning 50 or older this year, and those younger than 50.
+DFAS is applying a sequence of system changes impacting the way annual TSP contribution elective deferral limits are handled for those younger than 50

 - Those aged 50 and above can make catch-up or “spillover” contributions of an additional $6,500, for a total of $26,000 per year ($19,500 + $6,500).

-- If a military member is under the age of 50 and their TSP contributions exceed the Elective Deferral Limit of $19,500, DFAS will make the necessary correction/adjustment to the member’s TSP record and refund the overage back to the member’s pay, typically within 30 days.
-DFAS will also suspend additional contributions from being sent to TSP this year.
+If a military member is under the age of 50 and their TSP contributions exceed the elective deferral limit, DFAS will make the necessary correction/adjustment to the member’s TSP record and refund the overage back to the member’s pay.

 If you have questions about excess contribution, you can call the DFAS Customer Care Center at 1 -888-332-7411 or you can visit your local finance office.

 For more information, please visit the following webpages: